 Sepsis can be caused by an obvious injury or infection or a more complicated etiology such as perforation, compromise, or rupture of an intra-abdominal or pelvic structure.[8]
 Other etiologies can include meningitis, head and neck infections, deep neck space infections, pyelonephritis, renal abscess (intrarenal or extrarenal), acute prostatitis/prostatic abscess, severe skin or skin structure infections (eg, necrotizing fasciitis), postsurgical infections, or systemic infections such as rickettsial infection.
 A more detailed discussion of sepsis etiology in various organ systems is provided in Etiology.

 Individuals with sepsis may present with localizing symptoms related to a specific site or source of infection or may present with nonspecific symptoms.
-Individuals with nonspecific symptoms are usually acutely ill with fever and may present with or without shaking chills.
+Individuals with nonspecific symptoms usually are acutely ill with fever and may present with or without shaking chills.
 Mental status may be impaired in the setting of fever or hypotension.
 Patients with bacteremia from any source often display an increased breathing rate resulting in respiratory alkalosis.
 The skin of patients with sepsis may be warm or cold, depending on the adequacy of organ and skin perfusion.
-A detailed history and physical examination is essential in determining the likely source of the septic process (See History and Physical Examination).
-This helps the clinician to determine the appropriate treatment and antimicrobial therapy (see Treatment for further detail).
+A detailed history and physical examination is essential in determining the likely source of the septic process.
+This helps the clinician to determine the appropriate treatment and antimicrobial therapy.

 Laboratory studies that may be considered include the following: